ymich9963/swavgen/README.md

 ```
 Testing suite used is [Unity](https://github.com/ThrowTheSwitch/Unity) and LLVM-COV for coverage.

-## Why
+## Motivation
-Reasons for writing this program were many.
-Firstly, I couldn't find anything similar that could just be a sine wave generator from the command line.
+I couldn't find anything similar that could just be a sine wave generator from the command line.
 After I accomplished that I realised I could make it generate other wave types as well.
 Then, due to using the WAVE format, it made sense to try and make use of it as much as possible by using different encodings and formats.
 Overral, I believe it's an interesting implementation of a variety of DSP concepts, and I hope someone can find this as interesting and/or useful as I did!

 ## Resources
 Some resources I used to make the project,